valmi-io/value/README.md

 ## Start Tracking Your AI Agents

-Choose your deployment option, and start metering and billing in minutes:
+Choose your deployment option, and start metering in minutes:

 ---